glenhallworth/glenhallworth/input/posts/From-The-Trenches-5-Lessions-of-a-Successful-Project.md

-Title: From the Trenches: 5 Lessons of a Successful Project
+Title: From the Trenches - 5 Lessons of a Successful Project
 Published: 9/29/2018
 Tags: ["Projects", "Agile", "Delivery"]